l00sed/nvim-lua-config/README.md

 Additionally, you may need to configure the `Option` key to behave like `Alt`.
 In **iTerm2**, this can be done in `Preferences -> Profiles -> Keys`.
 Change the left option behaviour to `Esc+`.
 For **kitty**, you need to set `macos_option_as_alt left` (defualt is no) in the terminal's config file.
 Restarting the terminal (`Command + Q`, then restart) is required for this to take effect.

+## Theme

+This configuration repo contains a folder with many different available themes.
+The `lua/themes.lua` file also contains some specific highlight groups and color definitions.
+It is generally partial to the `gruvbox` theme (dark).
+If you'd like to switch the theme, some additional configuration might be necessary.
+Most importantly, you'd want to change the `lua/plugins.lua` file where the `ellisonleao/gruvbox.nvim` gets installed and configured.

+## Which-key

+The `folke/which-key.nvim` plugin provides a handy interface for discovering the configured keyboard shortcuts.
+Try pressing the `<leader>` key (configured to the _Space_ bar) and waiting for the help window to appear.
+You can then proceed with the next keypress to trigger the mapped function.

+The keymaps are designed to be mnemonically intuitive.
+For example, _Telescope_ shortcuts are all `<leader>f` for "Find", followed by `f` for "File" or `g` for "Live Grep" mode.
+You can run `<leader>W` (that's a capital-case _W_) to immediately toggle the which-key legend.

+Keymaps have many sane defaults related to [Tmux](https://github.com/tmux/tmux/wiki) shortcuts.
+Pressing `<leader>z` will zoom a Neovim buffer like `<C-b>z` will toggle-zoom a Tmux pane.
+Similarly, `<leader>%` and `<leader>"` will split Neovim panes vertically and horizontally.
+The `christoomey/vim-tmux-navigator` plugin also makes navigation across Tmux and Neovim panes seamless.

 ## Installing the configuration

 Clone the repo into Neovim's installation folder (usually `/home/<usr>/.config/nvim`):